What’s an hour worth to your sales team?

 The right sales management software keeps your sales reps organized and empowered to spend their time on work that moves the bottom line (and gives you the metrics you need to support them).

-There are a ton of options out there for different sales management software tools (each with their pros and cons).
+There are a ton of options out there for different sales management software tools (each with its pros and cons).
 So how do you know which one is right for your team?

 In this guide, we’ll cover: